Microsoft Game Dev Blog

 We are using PlayFab and many Azure services to build and keep The Cycle Frontier running, and it's amazing to see how much work that took off our shoulders.
 We can scale our infrastructure and game servers in minutes, add new regions with no downtime, and manage our userbase, all while focusing on making a great game.

 What are you most looking forward to in this program?
 What do you hope to do as an ambassador?

 Helping to make the game industry more accessible, through technical articles, blog posts, and meeting developers at conferences, universities, and meetups.
-Being able to have a say in Game Stack's roadmap and internal products is also very exciting.
-Finally, I can't wait to meet and share ideas with other ambassadors at our first Game Stack Community Summit.
+Being able to have a say in Microsoft Game Dev's roadmap and internal products is also very exciting.
+Finally, I can't wait to meet and share ideas with other ambassadors at our first Game Dev Community Summit.